alextecplayz/alextecplayz.github.io/SECURITY.md

 ## Sharing website feedback or giving suggestions
 1. Check the currently supported version in the Version support list section at the beginning of this document.
 I won't implement new features into unsupported versions.
-2. Share the feedback either through GitHub using the FEEDBACK tag, or via e-mail to alextec70@outlook.com with the subject 'Alexhowell2a - Website feedback'.
+2. Share the feedback either through GitHub using the FEEDBACK tag, or via e-mail to alextec70@outlook.com with the subject 'Website feedback'.